-Each function block has 21 inputs from the UIM.
-When the design equations contain common ANDed terms, these terms may be factored out and ANDed in the UIM, using the NODE(UIM) declaration.
+Each function block has 21-24 inputs from the UIM.
+When the design equations contain common ANDed terms, these terms will be automatically factored out and

+ANDed in the UIM.
 This technique frees up Function Block inputs for use by other signals, as demonstrated by the counter design shown in Figure 1.